-To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your PIN number (as assigned when you signed the FAFSA).
+To find out who your loan servicer(s) is, please log onto the National Student Loan Data system (NSLDS), using your Federal Student Aid ID.
 The National Student Loan Data System is the U.S. Department of Education's (ED's) central database for student aid recipients of Title IV Aid to access and inquire about their Title IV loan and/or grant data.

 For more information, visit the Direct Loans - Parent PLUS information website.